Molankulasrija/SudokuGame/README.md

     Alternatively, you can manually open the `index.html` file in your browser by locating it in your file explorer and double-clicking.

+### How to Play

+1. **Start the Game**:
+   - Open the game in your web browser.
+You will see a 9x9 Sudoku grid.
+   - Some cells are pre-filled with numbers; these are part of the initial puzzle and cannot be changed.

+2. **Input Numbers**:
+   - Click on any empty cell in the grid (where there are no pre-filled numbers).
+   - Use your keyboard to enter numbers between 1 and 9.

+3. **Check Your Solution**:
+   - Once you have filled in all the empty cells with your answers, click the **"Check Solution"** button.
+   - If the solution is correct, you will receive a success message, and the button will turn green.
+   - If there are errors, an error message will appear, and you can adjust your solution and try again.

+4. **Fix Mistakes**:
+   - If the solution is incorrect, revisit the cells with incorrect values, make the necessary changes, and click the **"Check Solution"** button again to verify your new solution.

+5. **Complete the Puzzle**:
+   - Keep playing until your solution is correct!
+The game will notify you once you have solved the puzzle.

 ### File Structure

 ```bash